contentacms/contenta_jsonapi/docs/demos-consumers-implementation-guidelines.md

 ## Pages documentation

-It follows some documentation describing the various pages of the wireframe, in case someone gets stuck
+It follows some documentation describing the various pages of the wireframes, in case someone gets stuck

 ### Front page